Info & Facts

 People

-Citizens of the Turks & Caicos Islands are termed “Belongers” and are primarily descendants of African slaves who were brought to the Islands to work on the salt ponds and cotton plantations.
-The country’s large expatriate population includes Canadians, Americans, Brits and Europeans, along with Haitians, Jamaicans, Dominicans, Bahamians, and most recently, Chinese, Filipinos, Mexicans and South Americans.
+Citizens of the Turks & Caicos Islands are termed “Belongers” and are primarily descendants of African slaves who were brought to the Islands to work in the salt ponds and cotton plantations.
+The country’s large expatriate population includes Canadians, Americans, Brits and Europeans, along with Haitians, Jamaicans, Dominicans, Bahamians, Indians and Filipinos.

 Churches

-Churches are the center of community life and there are many faiths represented in the Islands, including: Adventist, Anglican, Assembly of God, Baha’i, Baptist, Catholic, Church of God of Prophecy, Episcopal, Faith Tabernacle Church of God, Jehovah’s Witnesses, Methodist and Pentecostal.
+Churches are the center of community life and there are many faiths represented in the Islands including: Adventist, Anglican, Assembly of God, Baha’i, Baptist, Catholic, Church of God, Episcopal, Jehovah’s Witnesses, Methodist and Pentecostal.
 Visitors are always welcome.

 Pets

-The National Bird is the Brown Pelican (Pelecanus occidentalis).
-The National Plant is Island Heather, (Limonium bahamense) found nowhere else in the world.
-The National Tree is the Caribbean Pine (Pinus caribaea var. bahamensis).
+The National Bird is the Brown pelican (Pelecanus occidentalis).
+The National Plant is Island heather (Limonium bahamense) found nowhere else in the world.
+The National Tree is the Caribbean pine (Pinus caribaea var. bahamensis).
 The National Costume consists of white cotton dresses tied at the waist for women and simple shirts and loose pants for men, with straw hats.
-Colors representing the various islands are displayed on the sleeves and bases of the dresses.
-Scarfs, sashes and hat bands correspond to the color representing the wearer’s island home.
-The National Song is “This Land of Ours,” by Rev. E.C.
-Howell, PhD.
+Colors representing the various islands are displayed on the sleeves, sashes and hat bands.
+The National Song is “This Land of Ours” by the late Rev. E.C.
+Howell.
 Peas and Hominy (Grits) with Dry Conch is revered as symbolic island fare.

 Recreation

 Sporting activities are centered around the water.
-Visitors can choose from deep-sea, reef or bonefishing, sailing, glass-bottom boat and semi-sub excursions, windsurfing, waterskiing, parasailing, sea kayaking, snorkelling, scuba diving, helmet diving and beachcombing.
+Visitors can choose from deep-sea, reef or bonefishing, sailing, glass-bottom boat and semi-sub excursions, windsurfing, waterskiing, parasailing, sea kayaking, snorkelling, scuba diving, kiteboarding, stand up paddleboarding and beachcombing.
 Pristine reefs, abundant marine life and excellent visibility make TCI a world-class diving destination.
+Whale and dolphin encounters are possible, especially during the winter/spring months.

 Other land-based activities include bicycling, horseback riding and football (soccer).
 Personal trainers are available to motivate you, working out of several fitness centres.
 You will also find a variety of spa and body treatment services.

-Nightlife includes local bands playing traditional island music at bars and restaurants and some nightclubs.
-There is a casino on Providenciales.
+Nightlife includes local bands playing island music at bars and restaurants and some nightclubs.
+There are two casinos on Providenciales, along with many electronic gaming parlours.
 Stargazing is extraordinary!

-Shoppers will find Caribbean paintings, T-shirts, sports and beachwear, shells and locally made handicrafts.
-Duty free outlets sell liquor, jewellery, watches, perfume, leather goods, crystal, cameras, electronics and Cuban cigars.
+Shoppers will find Caribbean paintings, T-shirts, sports and beachwear and locally made handicrafts, including straw work and conch crafts.
+Duty free outlets sell liquor, jewellery, watches, perfume, leather goods, crystal, china, cameras, electronics, brand-name clothing and accessories, along with Cuban cigars.

 What's Inside The Latest Edition?